 Common names: Common Hook-thorn, Cat thorn, Wag-‘n-bietjie, White Thorn.

-Name derivation: Acacia – typically thorny.
+Name derivation: Acacia – Acacia – typically thorny.
 Senegalia – from Senegal.
-These plant usually do not have spinescent stipules. caffra – from the Cape.
+These plants usually do not have spinescent stipules. caffra – from the Cape.

 Conservation Status: L C. (Least Concern).
 2009 (Raimondo et al.).

 The usually fast growing Tree is up to 14m high with a roundish spreading crown.
 In harsh environments, it may remain a bushy shrub.
 The Trunk is often twisted.
-It ends in a spreading, partially branched often-rounded crown.
-The Bark is brown to blackish and vertical fissures may be present.
+The tree ends in a spreading, partially branched often-rounded crown.
+In the brown to blackish Bark vertical fissures may be present and the bark may flake.
 The small recurved or almost straight Thorns are up to 9mm long and end in a sharp tip.
 They are grey brown to black and occur in pairs just below the nodes.
 Older branches often have less or no thorns.
+Occasionally thorns may be absent.
+In Acacia ataxacantha there are single red to brown hooked thorns scattered among the branches between internodes.
+These single thorns are absent in Acacia caffra.

-This deciduous tree may be one of the first to produce new Leaves in spring.
-These new Leaves are bright green and this The large drooping leaves are up to 23cm long and are bipinnate (compound: twice pinnate.
+This Tree is deciduous.
+The new leaves are bright green and this tree may be the first tree with new leaves in spring.
+The large drooping leaves are up to 23cm long and are bipinnate (Compound: twice pinnate.
 The central axis or rachis has lateral “branches” not leaflets and the leaflets are on these “side branches”).
 They have up to 26 pairs of lateral pinnae (sub-divisions) – each of which has up to 50 pairs of Leaflets (usually less).
-These leaflets are jugate (having leaflets in pairs) and they may, or not, be hairy.
+The asymmetric leaflets are in pairs and may be hairy.
 The Petiole (leaf stalk) is up to 3cm long and grooved on the upper surface.
 A small gland sits on top of the groove more than half way up the petiole.
-The groove extends up the rachis (axis bearing the leaflets).
-Additional glands are usually found on the groove between the first 4 pairs of pinna.
-Petiolules (base of leaflets) are very short.
+The groove extends up the rachis (in this case the axis bearing the leaflets).
+Additional glands are usually found on the groove between the first 4 pairs of pinna (photo 100).
+Petiolules (base of leaflets) are very short and slightly swollen at the base.
 Lateral veins are prominent on the lower surface of the leaflet.
 Stipules (basal appendages of the petiole) are not spinescent and fall early.

 The creamy to yellowish white Flowers occur in hanging Spikes (simple indeterminate inflorescence with sessile flowers on a single unbranched stalk).
 These spikes are up to 13cm long and usually many of them emerge from leaf axils.
+The flowers become yellowish with time.
 Flowers have a strong perfume and are one of the first trees to flower in spring.
 The Calyx is up to 3mm long and the initially greenish–yellow buds turn reddish later.
 The Corolla is up to 3,5mm long and has 4 united Petals.
 The many relatively long Stamens have free Filaments and are clearly white, becoming yellowish with age.
 They are distinctly exserted (sticking out; projecting beyond, as stamens from a perianth) and provide the white colour to the flowers.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
 Here the superior Ovary has a single locule.
 A small filiform (thread or filament like) Style is present.
-This style elongates and extends the single terminal Stigma beyond the now old stamens.
+This style elongates and extends the single terminal Stigma beyond the now old stamens (the base of the spike in photo 853).
 This delayed development helps to ensure cross-pollination.
 (Sep-Nov).

 The long, velvety, flat, pale or dark brown Fruit is a dehiscent Pod.
 It is up to 19 x 1,5cm and may be straight or sickle shaped.
 The compressed Seeds are up to 12 x 8mm.
-Seeds may be damaged by parasitic insects (photo 579).
+Parasitic insects may damage the seeds (photo 579).
 (Dec-Mar).
 Open pods may remain on the tree for some time.

 Distribution & Ecology

-Distribution and ecology: Older trees are resistant to fires, drought and frost.
+The Older trees are resistant to fires, drought and frost.
 Growth rate is between 0,5 and 1m per year.
-The tree naturally grow in woodlands, along rivers and between grassland and forests including coastal scrub up to an altitude of about 1 500m.
-They also grow occur amongst boulders and termite mounds.
-Trees occur in pockets round the Western Cape but are more common from Port Elizabeth, up the East Coast into KwaZulu-Natal, Gauteng, Limpopo, Mpumalanga, North West, Swaziland, Mozambique, Botswana, Zimbabwe and Botswana.
+The tree naturally grow is in woodlands, along rivers and between grassland and forests – including coastal scrub up to an altitude of about 1 500m.
+They also grow amongst boulders and termite mounds.
+These trees also occur between grassland and woodland.
+Trees occur in pockets round the Western Cape but are more common from Port Elizabeth, up the East Coast into KwaZulu-Natal, Gauteng, Limpopo, Mpumalanga, North West, Swaziland, southern Mozambique, Botswana, Zimbabwe and Botswana.
 Flower Perfume attracts bees.
-The butterfly larvae Van Son’s Playboy (Deudorix vansoni) feed on the Leaves.
-The larvae of the butterfly – Pennington’s Playboy (Deudorix penningtoni) may cause stem galls on the Twigs.
+The butterfly larvae of Van Son’s Playboy (Deudorix vansoni) feed on the Leaves.
+The larvae of the butterfly, Pennington’s Playboy (Deudorix penningtoni), may cause stem galls on the Twigs.

 Boon, R. 2010.
 Pooley’s Trees of eastern South Africa.
 Flora and Fauna Publications Trust, Durban.